astronomer/airflow-provider-great-expectations/README.md

 Optionally, you can also pass a `result_format` parameter to control the verbosity of the output, and `batch_parameters` to specify a batch of data at runtime.
-The ValidateBatchOperator will return a serialized ExpectationValidationResult, or ExpectationSuiteValidationResult.
+The GXValidateBatchOperator will return a serialized ExpectationValidationResult, or ExpectationSuiteValidationResult.

-## ValidateCheckpointOperator
+## GXValidateCheckpointOperator
 This Operator can take advantage of all the features of GX.
 The user configures a `Checkpoint`, which orchestrates a `BatchDefinition`, `ValidationDefinition`, and `ExpectationSuite`.
 Actions can also be triggered after a Checkpoint run, which can send Slack messages,